Fazendaaa/podsearch_bot/README.md

 Or even becoming a patron:

 [![Patreon](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/Fazenda/overview)

+You can understand more why I choose to accept donations and not sells adds in [SUPPORT.md](https://github.com/Fazendaaa/podsearch_bot/blob/master/docs/support/SUPPORT.md).

 # License
 Like many Open-Source Software (OSS) the MIT license is used, more about it in [LICENSE](https://github.com/Fazendaaa/podsearch_bot/blob/master/LICENSE).